 Holvi will never ask you to provide personal information or to disclose your user details by filling in a form.
 Any email that asks you to disclose your personal user details (account number, PIN, mTAC) and/or your credit card details is a phishing e-mail.
 If you are unsure please contact us (see contact information below).

 Do not click on unverified links.
 If the link purports to be sent by Holvi, please call us to verify the authenticity of the message.
 Do not log on to any suggested website in the link and do not enter the credentials of the Holvi Business Mastercard or any other sensitive information.

 What to do in case of phishing?

-If you think you have been victim of phishing and you are not sure about certain transactions someone might use your Holvi Business Mastercard.
-Please block your card immediately and review your transactions in the your Holvi account and/or your push notifications in the Holvi app.
+If you think you have been victim of phishing and you are not sure about the safety of your Holvi Business Mastercard, please block your card immediately and review your transactions in your Holvi account and/or your push notifications in the Holvi app.
 To report unauthorised transactions in your account, fill in this form.
 In an emergency or if you have doubts please contact our Customer Success Team: firstname.lastname@example.org / +49 30 568 37032 (Germany), +43720116270 (Austria), +358753252935 (Finland & eResidency).